adaddeo/simple-giphy-search/README.md

 #### Testing

 I wrote fairly robust tests for action creators, reducers and selectors.
 Test written for components are not as strong at this point.

+#### UI

+The UI is fairly minimal.
+A couple other features I considered supporting but decided were "out-of-scope" were supporting back/forward when opening and closing gifs and a carousel mode for navigating gifs while in the fullscreen viewer.